 - Smooth surfaces that are in good condition.

-- Internal hardware in good condition — drawer tracks, shelves, internal storage structures
+- Internal hardware that is in good condition — drawer tracks, shelves, internal storage structures.

 - Remove all cabinet doors, drawers and drawer fronts.

 - Remove all the hardware from the cabinets and drawer pulls from the drawers.

 - Clean the sides and faces of the cabinets and drawers.
 Wear gloves and use a solution formulated to remove grease and oils.
 Allow time to dry thoroughly.

 - Lightly sand all the exposed surfaces with a medium-grit sandpaper.

 - Wipe down all surfaces with a tack cloth.